-‘Gastroenterology’ is a sub-specialty of Internal Medicine and is concerned with diseases affecting the organs of the Gastrointestinal system including the esophagus, stomach, small intestine, colon and rectum, pancreas, gallbladder, bile ducts and liver, as well as their normal function.
+‘Gastroenterology’ is a sub-specialty of Internal Medicine and is concerned with diseases affecting the organs of the Gastrointestinal system.
+According to the NHS in UK, this specialization focuses on diseases that affect the stomach, small and large intestines, esophagus, liver, pancreas, and gallbladder.
+Below we discuss what gastroenterologists are and how can they help you.

 Who is a Gastroenterologist?